Stephen P. Morse , San Francisco

 The LDS Family History Library in Salt Lake City also has copies of the census films through 1930.
 The ED description films, microfilm series T1224 and T1210 (for 1900), may be ordered through local Family History Centers as US/CAN Film 2261275 through 2261304.

 A number of changes will occur for the release of the 1940 census.
-First, the census will be digitized and online; there will not be any microfilms produced.
-Second, it is anticipated that a name index will be available at the opening of the census, produced by a private company and available from them by subscription or free at National Archives branches.
+For one thing, it will be digitized and online; there will not be any microfilms produced.
+For more information, see the National Archive's discussion of 1940 Census Records

 201. My state has been name-indexed.
 How do I find the ED number?